-From the beginning, those undertaking preparation or revision of the "Guidelines" have sought the widest possible input from everyone involved in all aspects and on all levels of distance teaching and learning in higher education.
-The decision to revise the 1990 "Guidelines" was made initially by the DLS Guidelines Committee.
+From the beginning, those undertaking preparation or revision of the guidelines have sought the widest possible input from everyone involved in all aspects and on all levels of distance teaching and learning in higher education.
+The decision to revise the 1990 guidelines was made initially by the DLS Guidelines Committee.
 Then the official mandate came from the DLS Executive Board at its final 1996 Midwinter Meeting.
-The revision of the 1990 "ACRL Guidelines for Extended Campus Library Services," which produced the 1998 "Guidelines for distance learning library services," was prepared by Harvey Gover, then chair of the DLS Guidelines Committee.
-The revision was based upon input from members of the Guidelines Committee, members of the (continued on next page)
+The revision of the 1990 "Guidelines for extended campus library services," which produced the 1998 "Guidelines for distance learning library services," was prepared by Harvey Gover, then chair of the DLS Guidelines Committee.
+The revision was based upon input from members of the Guidelines Committee, members of the DLS Executive Board, the general membership of DLS, and other librarians and administrators involved in post-secondary distance learning programs from across the nation and around the world.